nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     4. Other incorrect delete student commands to try: `delete student`, `delete person i/A0123456A`, `...`<br>
        Expected: Similar to previous.

+### Finding a student

+1. Finding the information of a specific student in a specific module.

+    1. Prerequisites: List all modules using the `home` command.
+At least 1 `Module` is in the list and that `Module` contains at least 1 `Student`.

+    2. Test case: `find m/CS2103 i/A1234567A`<br>
+       Expected: The `Student` with student id `A1234567A` in the `Module` `CS2103` will be chosen and displayed in TAB.

+    3. Test case: `find m/CS2103 i/NON_EXISTING_STUDENT_ID`<br>
+       Expected: No `Student` will be chosen and displayed in TAB.
+Error details shown in the status message.

+    4. Other incorrect find commands to try: `lookup`, `search`, `...`<br>
+       Expected: Similar to previous.

+### Going to the homepage

+1. Going to the homepage of TAB from anywhere in the application.

+    1. Prerequisites: The TAB application is running.

+    2. Test case: `home`<br>
+       Expected: The home page of TAB will be shown, along with all the data currently in TAB.

+    3. Other incorrect home commands to try: `list`, `back`, `...`<br>
+       Expected: Similar to previous.

 ### Adding a task